Friday, March 22, 2024

 Trenitalia

-Just compare prices and buy the fastest trip for the best price.
 There's one very important train to know about when visiting Rome!
 The Leonardo Express!
 This is the train that goes straight from the Rome Airport to Roma Termini.

 Leonardo Express

 You can purchase your Leonardo Express tickets online before you come, but I would recommend waiting and buying them at the time you plan to leave.
 The train leaves every 15 minutes and is a 32 minute train ride.
 Be sure to board the correct train!
 The first time we went to Italy, we weren't careful about reading which train we were boarding, and we ended up on the wrong train instead of the Leonardo Express.
 Also note that you can take a later Leonardo Express if you miss the one you purchased a ticket to ride, but you cannot ride an earlier train.
 We waited for over an hour once, because we'd bought later tickets ahead of time, and none of the train mangers would let us ride early.
 Don't ride a train that you don't have a ticket for, or you might end up with pretty hefty fines when you get caught.
+But you may ride a later Leonardo Express than the ticket you purchased if you miss your train.

 The Leonardo Express